Business Model Innovation

 Example: Business Model Innovation to Enable Clinical Data Valuation & Monetization

 Hospitals, clinics, and medical practices generate growing volumes of clinical data (an asset), increasingly captured in electronic medical records, yet many of these organizations are only beginning to consider systematically governing their clinical data or developing new data-enabled revenue streams — which may require new business models.
+Only recently have some hospitals grasped the medical and commercial potential in controlling their own clinical data and analytics — potential which was apparent several years ago from the perspective of new business models.

 We can help you: